MicrosoftDocs/mixed-reality/mixed-reality-docs/implementing-3d-app-launchers.md

 ### Creating a 3D “secondaryTile”

 You can place 3D content from your application using “secondaryTiles” by defining a mixed reality model at creation time.
-Mixed reality models are created by referencing a 3D asset in your app package and optionally defining a bounding box. **Note:** creating “secondaryTiles” from within an exclusive view is not currently supported.
+Mixed reality models are created by referencing a 3D asset in your app package and optionally defining a bounding box.

+> [!NOTE]
+> Creating “secondaryTiles” from within an exclusive view is not currently supported.

 ```cs
 using Windows.UI.StartScreen;